saraperkaj/8-0-react-hooks-lab/README.md

 - Change state using hooks
 - Use `useEffect` as the lifecycle method for updating a component after an API call

+Each of the sections below (in the gold border) is its own component.
+Focus on completing the distinct components.
+There is not an overall "form" or "feature" to complete.

 ![Example of a completed application.](./assets/example2.png)

 ---